-On January 19, 2018, kneat.com announced that one of its customers, a leading molecular diagnostics company, increased its number of licenses by fifty percent.
-This growth is in response to the customer's desire to scale the Kneat Gx platform to a wider global workforce.
+On January 19, 2018, kneat.com announced that one of its customers, a leading molecular diagnostics company, increased its number of licenses by 50%.
+This growth was in response to the customer's desire to scale the Kneat Gx platform to a wider global workforce.